OWASP/www-chapter-cologne/index.md

 ## Upcoming Events 2025

-* March 27, 2025: Talk: "Threat Informed Defense" - Timo Sablowski
-  * Wie bereitet man sich effektiv auf Cyberangriffe vor?
-Statt Sicherheitsmaßnahmen mit der Gießkanne zu verteilen, setzt Threat Informed Defense auf echte Bedrohungsdaten und Angreifertaktiken, um Schutz gezielt zu priorisieren.
-In diesem Vortrag wird gezeigt, wie Unternehmen und Behörden ihre Verteidigung strategisch optimieren können.
-  * 19uhr, Raum Barcelona (direkt neben Raum Rom, Etage 1.)

-* April 23, 2025: Topic to be announced.

-* May 21, 2025: Topic to be announced.
+* May 22, 2025: Topic to be announced.

-* June 18, 2025: Topic to be announced.

-* July 16, 2025: Topic to be announced.
+* July 24, 2025: Topic to be announced.

-* August 20, 2025: Topic to be announced.

-* September 17, 2025: Topic to be announced.
+* September 18, 2025: Topic to be announced.

-* October 15, 2025: Topic to be announced.

-* November 12, 2025: Topic to be announced.
+* November 27, 2025: Topic to be announced.

-* December 10, 2025: Topic to be announced.

 <!--